batuhankok/onesignal-push-notification-ios/README.md

 [![Freelance](https://img.shields.io/badge/hire me-yes!-brightgreen.svg?style=flat)](http://batuhan.me/contact)

-### OneSignal Push Notification Setup for iOS in Swift
+## OneSignal Push Notification Setup for iOS in Swift
 I know, Push Notification can be so annoying problem for iOS developers.
 However, OneSignal makes your life easy for sending notifications by using web interface of OneSignal.
 The installing process is a little bit hard, so, I have written here to make your life easier!
-The tutorial is <a href="http://batuhan.me/onesignal-push-notification-ios/">here!</a>
+The tutorial is <a href="http://batuhan.me/onesignal-push-notification-ios/">here!</a> <br /><br />
+<a href="http://batuhan.me/onesignal-push-notification-ios/tr.html">Türkçe kılavuz!</a>